 A stained wooden lamp base outfitted with a braided sea grass lamp shade.

-• Make sure the lamp shade covers all the lamp hardware, including the switch, so it won’t look too small.
-However, if a decorative pull chain is part of the lamp design, you may want to pick a shade short enough to allow the chain to hang slightly below or add an attractive pull-chain extender.
+• Make sure the shade covers all lamp hardware, including the switch, so it doesn’t appear too small.
+If the lamp includes a decorative pull chain, you may prefer a slightly shorter shade or a pull-chain extender.

-• When it comes to choosing an ornate shade versus one with a less busy style, if the lamp base is very ornate and you want it to stand out, a simpler shade won’t detract from the design.
-If the lamp itself is less ornate, however, a bolder shade design can add a lot of visual interest.
+• If the lamp base is highly ornate and you want it to stand out, choose a simpler shade.
+If the base is more understated, a bolder shade can add visual interest.

-• More opaque shade materials, such as thick paper, silk or linen, won’t allow as much ambient light to escape and will mostly emit light in a focused column out of the top and bottom of the shade.
-This can work well for accent lighting or illuminating designated areas such as a cozy corner.
+• More opaque materials, such as thick paper, silk or linen, limit ambient light and direct illumination mainly out of the top and bottom of the shade.
+This works well for accent lighting or focused areas like a reading nook.

 Tip